The Complete Guide for Successful Facebook Global Pages

 Sometimes it is useful to limit the distribution of content to users from a specific town, instead of the whole country.
 On a Global Page, you can do so by employing “Targeting”.
 With this feature, you can create content specific to a certain location.
 Language Selection is particularly relevant for countries where people speak multiple languages, such as Switzerland or Canada.
 This way, you can direct French-speaking Canadians directly to the French version of your Canada Page.

 Alternatively, you can create multiple Sub-Pages, for instance one with content in English and another one in French.
-Of course, you are also free to just create one Sub-Page and direct people from countries for which there is no Sub-Page straight to the Root Page.
+Of course, you are also free to just create one Sub-Page and direct people from countries for which there is no Sub-Page straight to the Default Page.

 3 When Global Pages Make Sense